Uuno Epsanjassa

 Uuno Epsanjassa (an intentional misspelling of "Uuno in Spain") is a Finnish 1985 comedy film directed by Ere Kokkonen.
 It is the tenth film in the Uuno Turhapuro series.
 It was seen by more than 600,000 people in the theatres, making it the third highest-grossing film in the series; the film was an even bigger success than Rauni Mollberg's The Unknown Soldier, which came out the same year.

 Production

+The idea for the film came during the winter of 1984-1985 during the shooting of the earlier film Hei kliffaa hei when sound recorder Pekka Lampela complained to director Ere Kokkonen that it was always freezing cold when shooting a film.
+Kokkonen promised Lampela that he would not freeze during the shooting of the next film, and got the idea to shoot a new Uuno Turhapuro film in Spain.

 Actor Sean Connery was playing on the same golf course while shooting the golf scene in the film.
 The working group thought of inviting him into the film for a small cameo role, but in the end none of the members of the working group wanted to invite the "great legend" into the film (although Ere Kokkonen later mentions in his memoirs that despite the request, Connery would have politely refused the cameo role).
 In 2015, Vesa-Matti Loiri recalled the same situation and said this: